Isoperimetric interpretation for the renormalized volume of convex co-compact hyperbolic 3-manifolds: Foliation at infinity for hyperbolic ends

 for all function $f\in C^{\infty}(\Gamma)$.
-In other words, the surface $\Gamma_H$ is a strongly stable constant mean curvature surface. \end{proof} This construction can be made in each end of $M-\Omega_0$, where $\Omega_0$ is the outermost region. \begin{corollary} There are no embedded cmc surface $\Sigma$ homologous to $\partial M$ with constant mean curvature $H=1$.
-In particular, each leaf of the canonical foliation is strongly stable. \end{corollary} \begin{proof} By Proposition \ref{Brane Functional}, we can use $\Sigma$ as a barrier for the maximization problem and replace $\Sigma$ by a strongly stable compact cmc surface $\Gamma$.
+In other words, the surface $\Gamma_H$ is a strongly stable constant mean curvature surface. \end{proof} This construction can be made in each end of $M-\Omega_0$, where $\Omega_0$ is the outermost region. \begin{corollary} There are no embedded cmc surface $\Sigma\subset M-\Omega_0$ homologous to $\partial M$ with constant mean curvature $H=1$. \end{corollary} \begin{proof} Let $\Omega$ be the region bounded by $\Sigma$.
+Following Proposition \ref{Brane Functional}, we can use $\Sigma$ as a barrier for maximizing the brane action functional $\mathcal{F}_{H=1}$ inside $\Omega$ among competitors homologous to $\Sigma$.
+Note that the maximizer $\Gamma$ is non-trivial by the same argument in Proposition \ref{Brane Functional} (in other words, $\Gamma$ must enclose some volume.)
+Consequently, we obtain that either $\Sigma$ is strongly stable (in the sense (\ref{brane stability})) or we can replace $\Sigma$ by a strongly stable compact surface $\Gamma$ with constant mean curvature $H=1$.
 Since $H=1$, the Jacobi operator becomes $L=\Delta + |\mathring{A}|^2$.
-Therefore, applying the test function $f=1$ in the stability inequality (\ref{brane stability}) yields a contradiction.
-This proves the first statement.
-By standard compactness for the minimizers $\Sigma_H$ of $\mathcal{F}_H$, we have for $H$ sufficiently close to $1$ that $\Sigma_H$ is located at the region foliated by CMC surfaces.
-The second statement now follows from Corollary \ref{uniqueness}. \end{proof}
+Therefore, applying the test function $f=1$ in the stability inequality (\ref{brane stability}) yields a contradiction. \end{proof}

-While in general is difficult to fully describe the topology of a isoperimetric region, in the following lemma we do so for minimizers of $\mathcal{F}$ when $\partial M$ has genus $2$.
-This result is independent and will not be used in the remaining of the paper. \begin{lemma} If each component of $\partial M$ has genus two, then for any $H\in(0,1)$, the minimizer $\Sigma_H$ of the functional $\mathcal{F}(\Omega)$ is connected with respect to each end of $M$ and has genus two. \end{lemma} \begin{proof} A comparison argument shows that any minimizer of $\mathcal{F}$ is isoperimetric for the volume it encloses outside the outermost region.
-In particular, the Hawking mass of $\Gamma$ is negative.
-Write $\Gamma=\Gamma_1\cup \Gamma_2$, where $\Gamma_1$ is homologous to $\partial M$ and note that $\Gamma_2$ cannot have sphere or tori components since $H<1$.
-Substituting the Gauss equation $-2+|A|^2= 4H^2-2K-4$ into (\ref{second derivative area}) and applying the Gauss Bonnet Theorem, we obtain